markheckmann/OpenRepGrid/README.md

 # OpenRepGrid

-**OpenRepGrid** is an R package for the analysis of reprtory grid data.
-Its home is  [www.openrepgrid.org](http://www.openrepgrid.org/)
+**OpenRepGrid** is an R package for the analysis of repertory grid data.
+Its home is  [www.openrepgrid.org](http://www.openrepgrid.org/).

-You can install the latest release version from [CRAN](http://www.cran.r-project.org/web/packages/OpenRepGrid/index.html)
+You can install the latest release version from [CRAN](http://www.cran.r-project.org/web/packages/OpenRepGrid/index.html)  by typing

     install.packages("OpenRepGrid", dep=T)